limodou/ido/README.md

 ### See exception

-Sometime the script will throw exceptions, but they'll be hidden by default, and if you want to see them you can just pass `-v` to see them.
+Sometimes the script will throw exceptions, but they'll be hidden by default, and if you want to see them you can just pass `-v` to see them.

 ## Build your own packages system

-For now, ido ships only few packages, so it seems that it's useless.
-But you can use it to build your own packages system, that's it useful.
+For now, ido ships with only a few packages, so it seems that it's useless.
+But you can use it to build your own packages system, to make it useful.

 You can give index url or directory like this: